AP English Language

 Our approach is three-pronged:

 - Toolbox: Developing robust linguistic and compositional skills that will equip students to sail through educational, personal, and professional goals (such as passing the AP® exam, becoming a skilled creative writer, obtaining entry/scholarships to universities, etc.).
-I am a proud “AP Homeschoolers Alumna,” and credit the courses I took here with making me feel confident and at ease in achieving my undergraduate and graduate degrees as well as my personal and professional goals.
+I am a proud “AP Homeschoolers Alumna,” and credit the courses I took here with allowing me to breeze through my undergraduate and graduate degrees.
 Developing our “toolbox” will include honing our grammar/prosaic skills, capacity for close and analytical reading, understanding of literary devices and how they are used, essay and writing structure, AP® exam prep, etc.

 - Sword-Fight: Regardless of what job, field, hobbies, or personal interest one pursues, language lies at the heart of connection and success.
 A lawyer arguing their case is not so different from negotiating a family dispute; a journalist crafting an impactful story is not so different from a friend sharing a personal anecdote.
 Social workers, spouses, doctors, parents, veterinarians—we all have one thing in common: language.
 It is our greatest weapon for reaching, understanding, educating, engaging, empathizing—and sometimes disagreeing with, as well as changing the minds of, others.
 We will learn to analyze, debate, and craft linguistic semantics in a “sword-fighting” style, with agility and flexibility, keen and quick analysis, comfort in a variety of styles and formats, and of course, a collaborative mindset and mutual respect.
 Doing so will involve developing advanced skills in writing essays, discussion posts, and personal narratives, as well as understanding persuasive and empathy-building techniques in writing.